coderaiser/putout/docs/putout-script.md

 A complete expression is needed (like `'🐊' + __a`)
 Same with partial statements.

-Find what you needed in this doc?
-[Create an issue](https://github.com/coderaiser/putout/issues/new) if you need any help 😏!
+☝️ *Find what you needed in this doc?
+[Create an issue](https://github.com/coderaiser/putout/issues/new) if you need any help 😏!*